Multiple Familial Trichoepithelioma

 Szeged, CS, HU

-Nikoletta Nagy practices in Szeged, Hungary.
+Nikoletta Nagy practices practicing medicine in Szeged, Hungary.
 Ms. Nagy is rated as an Elite expert by MediFind in the treatment of Multiple Familial Trichoepithelioma.
-Her top areas of expertise are Multiple Familial Trichoepithelioma, Trichoepithelioma, Papillon-Lefevre Syndrome, and Albinism.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Multiple Familial Trichoepithelioma, Trichoepithelioma, Papillon-Lefevre Syndrome, and Albinism.

 Elite in Multiple Familial Trichoepithelioma